fuse-box/fuse-box/docs/introduction/getting-started.md

 fuse.run();
 ```

 Use `useTypescriptCompiler` option and you won't need babel at all.
-But keep in my synthetic default imports.
+But keep in mind synthetic default imports.

 Correct:
 ```js